AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 Now you can prepare and import the data into your Platform sandbox.
 The Postman collections you imported will do all of the heavy lifting!

-1. Open the `Luma-Loyalty-Data` collection and click **Run** on the overview tab to start a Collection Runner.
+1. Open the `1-Luma-Loyalty-Data` collection and click **Run** on the overview tab to start a Collection Runner.

     ![Collections Import](../assets/data-generator/images/loyalty.png)